KumquatPye2/AlphaTanks/PHASE_2_INSIGHTS_TEST.md

 2. **Select a Battle Scenario**:
    - Choose "Urban Warfare" or "Chokepoint Control" (high obstacle scenarios)
-   - Click "Reset Battle" to initialize with the scenario
+   - Click "Reset Evolution" to initialize with the scenario

 3. **Open Engineer Insights**:
    - Click the "🔧 Engineer" button to open the insights dashboard